-Net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets and deferred outflows of the District were exceeded by liabilities and deferred inflows in the amount of \$4,661,195.
-See Note 12 to the accompanying financial statements for a discussion of management's plan to address the District's net deficit.
+The net position can be a useful indicator of a government's financial condition over time.
+In the 2023-2024 period, the District experienced a total decrease in net position of \$5,527.
+Please refer to Note 12 in the accompanying financial statements for management's plan to address the District's net deficit.